aragon/AGPs/AGPs/AGP-ANSP-X.md

 ## Amount of the transfer

 140,000 DAI
-20,000 ANT

 ## Number and frequency of transfers if recurring (enter “1” if only one payment will be made)

-4 transfers, payable every 3 months starting after ANV-02 has completed.
+4 transfers of the amount above, payable every 3 months starting after ANV-02 has completed.

 ## Purpose of the transfer